Man and woman laughing with their young daughter outdoors after tooth extractions in Northampton

 Tooth Extractions

-No one relishes the idea of needing a tooth extraction, but this is actually a very common procedure that is employed for reasons like:
+No one relishes the idea of needing a tooth removed.
+However, a tooth extraction in Northampton is actually a very common procedure that is employed for reasons like:

 • Severe tooth decay or infection